 Keeping employees happy has to be one of the most misunderstood elements of running a business.
-Every business owner thinks they know how to do it, and most have a whole team of employees who wish they found themselves anywhere but at work.
-Of course, it’s a given that most of us would prefer to be living our lives instead of working at our job.
+Every business owner thinks they know how to do it, and most have employees who wish they found themselves anywhere but at work.
+Of course, it’s a given that most of us would prefer to be sipping a cocktail in a hammock somewhere instead of sifting through work emails.

 That doesn’t mean that work has to be miserable or consistently difficult to get through, which responsibility falls on the owners of a business.
 You can make it either acceptable (and even enjoyable) for your employees to work at your company, or you can make it a place where everyone hates to be.